-- Attorney litigation and arbitration expenses fall under the legal department's professional services budget. - Personal injury settlement expenses are included in other services and charges. - DBE specialist staff members have been to Legal, from Procurement.
+- Attorney litigation and arbitration expenses fall under the legal department's professional services budget. - Personal injury settlement expenses are included in other services and charges. - DBE specialist staff members have been reassigned to Legal, from Procurement. - Professional Services sees an increase due to additional Attorney Litigation budget, with additional need coming from recent and upcoming real estate acquisition and construction litigation.